 Helping couples heal and reconnect

-Because your intimate relationship will expose your vulnerabilities – your past wounds, your longings and dreams, your various fears such as abandonment, rejection, shame, betrayal, failure, exploitation and more.
-To cope successfully with these vulnerabilities is the main challenge of your love life.
+This includes longings, disappointments, past wounds and obviously the various fears such as abandonment, rejection, shame, betrayal, failure, exploitation and more.
+Successfully coping with these vulnerabilities is the main challenge faced when it comes to your love life.

-The other part is more educational and coaching – you will learn about relationship and develop ways to strengthen connection and friendship; it is like adding credits to your emotional bank account to help you better cope with your next hardship.
-WIth secure connection and more pleasant feelings the relationship is more resilient.
+Relationship education and coaching are an important part of the process.
+You will learn about your relationship brain and how it affects your reactions.
+You will learn how to strengthen your connection and friendship.
+It is very much like adding credits to your emotional bank account in order to help you better cope with your next hardship.
+With a secure connection and pleasanter feelings, the relationship becomes more resilient.